(Do You Wanna Date My) Avatar: Reception

 The video reached 1 million YouTube hits in less than 2 days.
 By April 2012–33 months after release—the YouTube video had 19,710,073 hits, averaging around 600,000 hits a month.
+As of July 2025, it has 31 million views.

 On August 6, 2010 the song became a playable track on Rock Band 2 via the Rock Band Network.
 BBC entertainment reporter Mark Savage describes the song as "[r]eminiscent of Ace of Base's 'All That She Wants'" and describes the rap by Jeff Lewis and Sandeep Parikh as "intricate and clearly masterful".

 TV writer, director and producer Joss Whedon (brother of composer Jed Whedon), who has worked with Day on Buffy the Vampire Slayer, Dr. Horrible and Dollhouse, gave his support for the song.
 On weblog Whedonesque.com, Whedon implored his fanbase to support the video, saying "I really want this to be big.
 It's indie (which is the most important part), it's awesome...
 So help me out.
 Let's go the extra mile here and DESTROY THE SWIFTBOT!"